sagarmamidala24/Credit-Card-Transaction-Analysis/README.md

 # Credit-Card-Transaction-Analysis

+The Credit Card Transactions Analysis project explores transaction trends, detects anomalies, and extracts insights using Pandas.
+It includes data cleaning, manipulation, and fraud detection.
+Key analyses include transaction categorization, aggregation, customer behavior insights, and merging customer data.
-This code performs comprehensive data analysis, feature engineering, visualization, and insights generation on a dataset of credit card transactions.
+The data analysis feature engineering, visualization, and insights generation on a dataset of credit card transactions.
 Here's a summary of the key steps:

 ## 1️⃣ Data Exploration and Cleaning